This delicious recipe for moist Sweet Potato Muffins yields 6 regular sized muffins, perfect if you’re looking to make a small batch!

-They came out beautifully, the one draw back is that my recipe only makes 6 muffins.
-But I think that for some, that could be more than enough muffins.
+They came out beautifully, the one drawback is that my recipe only makes 6 Sweet Potato Muffins.
+But I think that for some that could be just perfect.
 If you want a bigger batch, you can double the ingredients and you should get 12 muffins or you can take a look at Nancy’s recipe, here is the link for her Loaded Sweet Potato Muffins.

 Sweet Potato Muffins